Dress Code Policy: What To Include, How To Write One and Sample To Use

 This policy applies to all employees of Eclipse Computer Solutions.

-- All clothing should be clean, ironed and in good shape.
-Desist from opting for clothes that display discernible tears, rips or holes, even if it is the current fashion.
+All clothing should be clean, ironed and in good shape.
+Refrain from wearing clothes that have tears, rips or holes, even if it is the current fashion.

-- Work clothes should be professional, which means that it should not be too revealing or casual.
+Work clothes should be professional, which means that they should not be too revealing or casual.

-- We allow female staff to wear jewelry but we urge that staff please remove visible body piercings during work hours.
+We allow staff to wear jewelry but we urge that staff please remove visible body piercings during work hours.

-- The company has no policy against visible tattoos but urge that staff covers these when possible and practical.
+The company has no policy against visible tattoos but urge that staff cover these when possible and practical.

 Company Dress Code